daiyanze/my-term/README.md

 ### One Command Install

 This command will backup the existed config files.
+It will prompt for a sudo password during the installation.

 ```sh
 bash <(curl -s https://raw.githubusercontent.com/daiyanze/my-term/master/install.sh)